etiennemustow/CV/README.md

  [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Hobbies](#hobbies) | [Experience](#experience) |

-I'm a highly driven and ambitious ex-basketball and baseball player who's passionate about computer programming.
+I'm a highly driven and ambitious ex-basketball and baseball player who's passionate about computer systems engineering.
+I'm particularly interested in data science and machine learning.

 I am seeking a **full-stack junior software developer** role although I'm open to localising to a **back or front-end role** if necessary for the company.
 I thrive best in an environment which offers **challenging day-to-day work** and a company culture where employees push each other to contribute the best of themselves.
 I'm not a static person, it's essential to be dynamic and adaptable and so I'd like to undertake work in a setting where progress is encouraged.